Field & French inspire Wigan derby win over Leigh

 However, a late shot on O'Brien by Wardle led to him going off for a head injury assessment and the Wigan centre sin-binned.

-Leigh passed up opportunities throughout the game with Edwin Ipape stopped just short, French grounding a Lam kick to deny a spirited chase, and a late dink ricocheting behind despite a sterling chase.
+Leigh passed up opportunities throughout the game with Edwin Ipape stopped just short, French grounding a Lam kick under pressure, and a late dink ricocheting behind despite a sterling chase.

-Wigan however took their chances clinically, with French's kicking and catch-and-pass creating scores for Wardle and Miski - the former coming off a charge-down that saw him burn off the chasers and measure a clip over the last line of defence to score.
+Wigan, however, took their chances clinically, with French's kicking and catch-and-pass creating tries for Wardle and Miski respectively - the former coming off a retrieved charge-down that allowed the full-back to burn off his chasers and measure a clip over the last line of defence for the centre to score.

 His own try was a show-and-go that took him straight through the line, similar to Field's turbo-powered efforts.